codefresh-io/zenkube/README.md

 kubectl port-forward $(kubectl get pods --template="{{ (index .items 0).metadata.name }}" --selector=run=zenkube) 8080:8080
 ```

+# Command line arguments
+ - `--in-cluster` - When this flag is set, Zenkube will connect to K8's api using the configuration obtained from the container's environment vars.
+If this flag is omitted, Zenkube will look for local configuration (`~/.kube/config`).
+ - `context` - Sets a context (works only when `--in-cluster` is not set).

 Then simply use your browser to open `http://localhost:8080`, and be prepared to personally meet your deployments for the very first time!
 Can you feel the excitement?

 ![Demo Animation](https://raw.githubusercontent.com/codefresh-io/zenkube/master/docs/zenkube.gif)